zkLinkProtocol/zklink-intent-url/docs/develop.md

   <img src="./img/debug-breakpoint.png" width="300">
 </div>

-4. Access the magic link [dev dashboard](https://zklink.io/dashboard/) page using a browser, open the browser console, and enter localStorage.setItem('baseUrl', 'http://localhost:4101/api').
+4. Access the magic link [dev dashboard](https://zklink.io/dashboard/) page using a browser, open the browser console, and type in the console `localStorage.setItem('baseUrl', 'http://localhost:4101/api')`.
 After refreshing the browser, all service requests will be directed to http://localhost:4101/api.
 Note that `4101` should match the `PORT` in your local .env file.

 ## Tips and Tricks